The Art of Delegation for Small Business Owners

 Delegating the wrong things

-If you only delegate tasks you find boring or onerous, employees will realise and it will affect their opinion of you.
+If you only delegate tasks you find boring or onerous, employees will realise it, and it will affect their opinion of you.
 They’ll also be less motivated.

-You’re setting impossibly high standards
+You’re setting impossibly high standards.

-If you believe that no one on earth could possibly do a task as well as you, how is an employee who is given this task supposed to feel?
+If you believe that no one on earth could do a task as well as you, how is an employee who is given this task supposed to feel?
 Don’t set someone up for failure by setting standards too high.

 A lack of commitment

-If you rule by fear, employees will do what you say, because you’re the boss after all.
+If you rule by fear, employees will do what you say because you’re the boss, after all.
 But what you’ll get then is a team of unmotivated employees who only do the bare minimum that is required.
 If employees are engaged and committed to you and the business, however, they’ll actually want to do a good job.
-Build good relationships with your employees, give them a reason to trust and respect you and see thedifference for yourself.
+Build good relationships with your employees, give them a reason to trust and respect you, and see the difference for yourself.

 The art of delegation